erasmus-without-paper/ewp-specs-api-imobility-tors/README.md

    this API.
 (For details on how ToRs get approved, see history entries described in the XML Schema of [Outgoing Mobilities API](mobilities-api).)

- * If the caller is the sending HEI of the Outgoing Mobility object, then he MUST be allowed access to read the corresponding ToR.
+ * If the caller covers the sending HEI of the Outgoing Mobility object, then he MUST be allowed access to read the corresponding ToR.

- * If the caller is the receiving HEI (yourself), then he MAY be allowed access to read the ToR.
-(It seems reasonable, but it's really an internal decision of your team.)
+ * If the caller covers the receiving HEI (yourself), then he MAY be allowed access to read the ToR.
+(It seems reasonable, but we leave this decision to your team.)

  * All other callers SHOULD NOT be allowed to view the ToR.

  * Note, that you will need to verify these access rights for each ID on the `mobility_id` list.
 It is possible that the caller has access to only some of the IDs he provided.
+(If this seems problematic, then you can always set your `<max-mobility-ids>` to `1`.)

 Handling of invalid parameters